updated on 18 August 2026

 Singapore

-I am a mathematician working on microlocal analysis and learning English, programming languages and applied harmonic analysis for upskilling.
+I am a mathematician living in Okinawa Island, Japan and currently working on microlocal analysis and learning programming languages and applied harmonic analysis for upskilling.
+I envy the down-to-earth countries of Asia and Oceania, and I hope to work in such a country someday.

-Since 2020 I have been mainly studying microlocal analysis in integral geometry.
-The main objects are integral transforms such as geodesic X-ray transforms on Riemannian manifolds, double fibration transforms on manifolds, etc. The simplest examples of these integral transforms are the X-ray transform and the Radon transform on the Euclidean space, which are foundations of X-ray tomography and medical imaging.
+Since 2020, I have been working on the microlocal analysis of integral geometry.
+My main research objects are integral transforms such as geodesic X-ray transforms on Riemannian manifolds and double fibration transforms on product manifolds.
+The simplest example of these transforms is the classical X-ray transform on Euclidean space, whose foundational mathematical principles underpin CT scanners and medical imaging.